nodejs/node/doc/api/child_process.md

 signal and doesn't exit, the parent process will wait until the child process has exited.*

-If the process times out, or has a non-zero exit code, this method ***will*** throw.
+If the process times out or has a non-zero exit code, this method ***will*** throw.
 The [`Error`][] object will contain the entire result from [`child_process.spawnSync()`][]

-*Note*: Never pass unsanitised user input to this function.
+*Note*: Never pass unsanitized user input to this function.
 Any input containing shell metacharacters may be used to trigger arbitrary command execution.